Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Background

+The optimal control problem consists of finding a control $u^*(t)$ for $t \in [t_0,t_f]$ to drive the system, with a known initial state $x(t_0)$, along a trajectory $x^*(t)$ such that the cost $C[u]$ is minimised.
+We assume that the optimal control problem \eqref{eq:Control_problem} is well-posed in the sense that there exists a time-measurable control function $u^*(t)$ which minimises the cost-functional.
+However, this solution does not need to be unique.
+There are various assumptions that can be used to ensure that an optimal control exists \cite{Fleming+Rishel:1975,Bardi_book97,Fleming_book06}.
+Typically, we assume that $f$ is locally Lipschitz in $x$-variable, uniformly in $u$, and continuous with respect to $t$.
+Additionally, $\ell$ and $\phi$ need to be bounded from below, continuously differentiable in $x$ and $u$, and continuous in time.

-The optimal control problem consists of finding the control $u^*(t)$ for $t \in [t_0,t_f]$ to drive the system, with a known initial state $x(t_0)$, along a trajectory $x^*(t)$ such that the cost $C[u]$ is minimised.
-In particular, we are interested in finding the optimal feedback control $u^*(t) = u^*(x^*(t),t)$ in which case it is natural to formulate the problem in terms of Bellman's dynamic programming \cite{Bellman:1957,Lewis_book12,Kirk:2004}.
-In that approach, the optimal cost $V(x,t)$ of being at state $x$ at time $t$, also called the value function, is obtained by solving the HJB equation \cite{Lewis_book12}
+In this paper, we are interested in finding an optimal feedback control $u^*(t) = u^*(x^*(t),t)$ in which case it is natural to formulate the problem in terms of Bellman's dynamic programming \cite{Bellman:1957,Lewis_book12,Kirk:2004}.
+In this approach, the optimal cost $V(x,t)$ of being at state $x$ at time $t$, also called the value function, is obtained by solving the HJB equation \cite{Lewis_book12}

 backwards in time from the boundary condition $V(x,t_f) = \phi(x)$.
 Then, the optimal feedback control is \cite{Lewis_book12}